Dylan Moore Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to lead the league.
+- The Twins pitching staff ranks first in MLB with a collective 9.7 strikeouts per nine innings.

-- In his most recent outing on Thursday against the Seattle Mariners, the righty tossed five innings, giving up two earned runs while surrendering six hits.
+- In his last outing on Saturday against the Chicago White Sox, the righty went six innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.